 Remedies for Retaliation

-Most whistleblower provisions providing remedies for retaliations will include things like: reinstatement with previous seniority and benefit; back pay for lost wages (sometimes with a multiplier); interest on back pay; compensation for emotional distress and pain and suffering; and attorney fees.
+Most whistleblower provisions providing remedies for retaliation will include things like reinstatement with previous seniority and benefit; back pay for lost wages (sometimes with a multiplier); interest on back pay; compensation for emotional distress and pain and suffering; and attorney fees.

 Experienced Pasadena Whistleblower Attorneys Fight for Justice